|

 In the 9th to 12th centuries the Benaadir coast of Somalia and the Jubba River Valley was a major center of Swahili culture.
 Many towns there still retain their Swahili language and culture today, though it has been eroded in the centuries of Somali incursions.

-Identity: The people's features vary from light-skinned Arab to Bantu.
-Some African Muslims will call themselves Swahili even though they speak a different tribal tongue, including one group of coastal Kikuyus.
+The people's features vary from light-skinned Arab to Bantu.
+Some African Muslims will call themselves Swahili even though they speak a different tribal tongue, including one group of coastal Muslim Kikuyus, who speak Kikuyu and whose women wear buibuis.
 One prominent but small group call themselves Shirazi, after the capital of the ancient Persian Empire, noting their Persian ancestry.

-In Mombasa they maintain close relationships with Arabs, some native to Kenya and some Yemeni.
+In Mombasa the Swahili maintain close relationships with Arabs, some native to Kenya and some Yemeni.
 Most of the Kenya Arabs speak Swahili as a mother-tongue.
 In Tanzania the term Swahili is used by some to refer to all coastal Africans who speak Swahili as a mother tongue or primary language.
-The term Shirazi is used by some people of mixed or African background to denote an Arab background.
+The term Shirazi is used by some people of mixed or African background to denote an Arab background

 The Comoro Islanders, speaking Swahili languages but usually counted separately, total in addition about 650,000, in the Comoro Islands and other countries.
 One group of mother-tongue Swahili speakers live in Zaire, speaking a form called Kingwana, from their name Wangwana (the Refined/Cultured People).
 Their heritage goes back to the trade caravans of the early 1800's.
 The Ngwana number only about 10,000, according to the Summer Institute of Linguistics.
 In addition, about 30,000 "standard" Swahili speakers live in Zaire.

-Language: The actual Swahili languages vary from Standard Swahili (Kiswahili Sanifu).
-The most prestigious in Kenya seems to be Mvita (Mombasa Old Town).
+The actual language forms vary from Standard Swahili (Kiswahili Sanifu, a standardized interlanguage based heavily on Zanzibari forms).
+The most prestigious form of Swahili in Kenya seems to be Mvita (Mombasa Old Town), a literary language.
 Amu (the dialect of Lamu Island) has the oldest literary tradition, with the epic poem al-Inkishafi dating from about AD 1000.

 The language of each town or island, usually named after the place, has its own characteristics.
 There are about 15 major dialects of Swahili.
 The speech of the Bajun, in Somalia and Kenya, includes several sub-dialects.
 These Bajun groups are sometimes considered a separate people.

-The Ethnologue says Ngwana, spoken in Zaire, is a pidgin language, but Edgar Polom‚ says it is the language of a community descended from the African helpers of 19th century Arab merchants, so it should at least be considered a Creole.
+The Ethnologue says Ngwana, spoken in Zaire, is a pidgin language, but Edgar Polomé‚ says it is the language of a community descended from the African helpers of 19th century Arab merchants, so it should be considered a Creole.
 Polomé indicates it is similar to Western Tanzania forms of the language, and written forms are close to East African coastal Swahili.
+The Ethnologue reports only about 1000 mother-tongue speakers, but 9,100,000 second-language speakers of this variety.

-The Ngwana dialect borrows words from French and inland Bantu languages, where East African forms have borrowed words from Arabic, Portuguese and Hindi.
-In addition to these mother-tongue speakers, about 50,000,000 people use forms of Swahili as primary or secondary languages, about 10,000,000 of them in Zaire.
+The Ngwana dialect borrows words from French and inland Bantu languages, where East African forms have borrowed words from Arabic, Portuguese and Hindi, as well as German, and more recently, form Enlgish.
+In addition to these mother-tongue speakers, over 50,000,000 people use forms of Swahili as primary or secondary languages, about 10,000,000 of them in Zaire.
 The Ngwana language claims 9,100,000 secondary speakers.

-Customs: There are strong cultural similarities acknowledged by the diverse peoples.
+There are strong cultural similarities acknowledged by the diverse peoples.
 They are matriarchal and family or clan oriented.
 They observe the normal Islamic celebrations, but the various groups also have dances and festivals from their Bantu cultural roots.
 They are renowned as sailors, traders and artisans.
+They are a welcoming and hospitable people and seem to enjoy meeting people from other places and cultures.

-Christianity: Swahili people are 100% Muslim.
-They have not been responsive to the gospel.
 There are Bible portions and the full Bible in several translations, plus many Christian tracts and publications in Standard Swahili.
-Numerous Christian films are available in Swahili, but the setting of many is more appropriate for "up-country" people than for coastal Swahili-Arab people.
+Numerous Christian films are available in Swahili, but the setting of many is more appropriate for "up-country" people than for coastal Swahili-Arab people

 ==========================================